klaarnut/user-docs/en/website-design.md

       ![image](images/website_template/img_changetemplate_slide_hero_02_remove_slide.png)

   3. On this remaining image, edit it as you want it to be.
-You can see how to customise banner are below at [Customise template](#customisetemplate)
+You can see how to customise banner at [Customise template](#customise-template)

       ![image](images/website_template/img_changetemplate_slide_hero_03_section_properties.png)